cjwit/contourviz/README.rst

 Current in progress updates:

 * It currently only works with single line (monophonic) melodies.
 * The frequency labels draw from a logarithmic reading of each note's frequency, not note names.
+* After serving the file, the Python script does not return to the correct working directory.
+This may require exiting and reentering the interpreter or navigating the command line to repeat the process.